ArdanaLabs/ardana-dollar/endpoint-spec.md

 where `a` is sufficient info to gain the time-weight averaged price of USD in lovelace.

-updates prices used for transactions, triggers liquidation auction.
+updates prices used for transactions, applies stabilityFee to vaults - any seizures will include stabilityFee in their calculations triggers liquidation seizures, making these funds available to callers of the LiquidationPurchase Endpoint.

+liquidation seizures claim the equivalent amount of collateral necessary to bring the user back to a safe collateralRatio for the given Vault (Plus liquidationBenefitCap as a percentage)

+let loanAmountInAda = dUSDLoanTotal * DUSD:Ada price
+let collateralTotalInAda = totalCollateral * Collateral:Ada price
+let currentRatio = collateralTotalInAda / loanAmountInAda
+let liquidationMultiplier = (1 + liquidationBenefitCap)
+let nearestSafeLoanAmountInAda = (collateralTotalInAda / maximumCollateralRatio) / liquidationMultiplier
+let seizedAmount = (loanAmountInAda - nearestSafeLoanAmountInAda) * liquidationMultiplier
+let newCollateralAmountInAda = collateralTotalInAda - seizedAmount
+when a seizure occurs,
+ the user's principle borrow is now equal to the `nearestSafeLoanAmountInAda` / DUSD:Ada Price the user's collateral is now `newCollateralAmountInAda` (converted back to the underlying currency) if this results in the user's collateral Ratio being less than `minimumCollateralRatio` we need to adjust this formula.

-this will rely on a bot which polls a centralized server, and controls a wallet to submit this information on-chain
+this endpoint will rely on a bot which polls a centralized server, and controls a wallet to submit this information on-chain

+calculating stability fees:
+- each oracle call will calculate the POSIXTimeRange since the previous oracle call
+- the stability fee Per vault will calculate the amount of interest against the principle to charge such that at the end of 1 year, the loan amount will be equal to the principal * (1 + `stabilityForAssetClass`) - this stabilityForAssetClass is the Ratio supplied along with VaultConfigs.
+- this must always use the CURRENT stabilityFee, regardless of the one that was in place when the vault was created.

+No Matter how many times `SetPrice` is called, this endpoint should only execute every 10 minutes

 ## LiquidationModule
 The LiquidationModule algorithmicly runs an 'auction' to sell off collateral when a user falls below the minimumCollateralRatio

-algorithm details need to be worked out but similar to the stabilityFee, the liquidation  module will adjust the liquidation sale price based on the amount of collateral that needs to be liquidated, whether or not the last price was successful in selling all necessary collateral, and the current exchange rate such that collateral may be sold at up to a 20% discount.

-this has no public endpoints, but will have a procedure which calculates this price
+pricing algorithm details:
+- if this is the first ever liquidation

 ### LiquidationPurchase
 prerequisite: there is at least one vault where the minimumCollateralRatio is not met.